 by John Buchan

-One of Alfred Hitchcock’s favourite writers, John Buchan was a Scottish diplomat, barrister, journalist, historian, poet and novelist.
+John Buchan was a Scottish diplomat, barrister, journalist, historian, poet and novelist, born in Perth in 1875.
 He published nearly 30 novels and seven collections of short stories.
-He was born in Perth, an eldest son, and studied at Glasgow and Oxford.
-In 1901 he became a barrister of the Middle Temple and a private secretary to the High Commissioner for South Africa.
-In 1907 he married Susan Charlotte Grosvenor and they subsequently had four children.
 After spells as a war correspondent, Lloyd George’s Director of Information and Conservative MP, Buchan moved to Canada in 1935.
 He served as Governor General there until his death in 1940.